Appeal to Save Croyde AONB - Frequently Asked Questions

 8. My livelihood depends on Parkdean does this action threaten that?

 No. Parkdean doesn’t currently carry out commercial operations on the undeveloped areas which are at risk.
 If CARA’s action is successful, there is nothing to stop Parkdean going through the normal planning application process to apply to put caravans on its undeveloped areas.
-However, as with everyone else, their planning application will be subject to the applicable planning checks and balances and the usual consultation and public scrutiny.
+However, as with everyone else, their planning application would be subject to the applicable planning checks and balances and the usual consultation and public scrutiny.
 As Parkdean's RUDA business is a holiday park in an AONB, the law requires that before any decision can be made to expand the holiday park, an environmental impact assessment must have been conducted to establish whether or not the expansion can be justified and if so what measures must be taken to protect the environment.
 The effect of the 2014 permission allows Parkdean to expand RUDA without complying with this statutory obligation (amongst other things).

 9. What’s the point – what are you trying achieve?